Contribution Stabilization Program

-- Rates for each retirement plan (Employees’ Retirement System [ERS] and the Police and Fire Retirement System [PFRS]), established by the System’s actuary.
+- Rates for each retirement plan (Employees’ Retirement System [ERS] and the Police and Fire Retirement System [PFRS]), established by the System’s Actuary.
 These rates are based on the annual valuation of the System and determined using prescribed policies and procedures.

 - Normal Annual Contribution

 - An employer’s annual contribution to the Retirement System is determined based on actuarial assumptions recommended by NYSLRS’ Actuary in the Annual Report to the Comptroller on Actuarial Assumptions.
 The normal contribution is an employer’s total bill, excluding payments for deficiency, group life, previous amortizations, incentive costs and prior year’s adjustments.

 - System’s Average Rates

 - Employer’s Average Rate

 - Average rate for a particular employer is determined by dividing an employer’s normal contribution by that employer’s projected salary.

 - Graded Rates

 - Graded Contribution

-- The annual contribution to the Retirement System based on the graded rates established by the Contribution Stabilization Program.
+- The annual contribution to the Retirement System is based on the graded rates established by the Contribution Stabilization Program.

 - Maximum Amortization Amount

 - The maximum amortization amount is the difference between an employer’s normal annual contribution and graded contribution.
 Employers that elect to participate in the Contribution Stabilization Program can choose to amortize the maximum amount or a lesser portion.
 Amortizations are paid over a ten-year period at an interest rate comparable to taxable fixed income investments of a similar duration.